bendtherules/bendtherules.github.com/posts/function-name-binding.md

 And it's always going to be a string, because you can't use a expression or symbol in the identifier/name part of function statements.
 (Ex - `function Symbol("abc"){}` - is not valid)

 > Sidenote -
-> rjrjjrjr dmfnf fjdjd xjxjx
+> If you are looking at the evaluate section of function declaration
-> but this is me djdj ajdjd
+>
-> djdjdmz sje djd
+>

 ## Func expression and Arrow function